Taff's Well: 21st century

 Taff's Well has featured in the Sky sitcom Stella, starring Ruth Jones.
 The post office in Nantgarw is a filming location in the sitcom, although it is just outside the village.

 Local politics

-RCT Council Representative for Taff's Well

 Taff's Well is an electoral ward coterminous to the community boundaries and elects a county councillor to Rhondda Cynon Taf County Borough Council.
 Jill Bonetto (Labour) has represented the ward since 2012.

-Taff's Well Community Council

 Taff's Well and Nantgarw are also represented locally by the Taff's Well & Nantgarw Community Council, which has 10 members.
-The Council hit the headlines in 2010 when it was criticised by the Wales Audit Office for breaching financial and corporate governance regulations with its financial records.
-Described as 'The Worst Run Council in Wales', there were calls for the 'wholesale sacking' of the ten members for breaching 'financial and corporate governance regulations because of its "inadequate" financial records, supporting paperwork and minutes between 2002 and 2006'.
+The Council was criticised in 2010 by the Wales Audit Office for breaching financial and corporate governance regulations with its financial records.
+Described as 'The worst-run council in Wales', there were calls for the 'wholesale sacking' of the ten members for breaching 'financial and corporate governance regulations because of its "inadequate" financial records, supporting paperwork and minutes between 2002 and 2006'.

 Sport

 Taff's Well A.F.C. are the local football team.
-They currently play in the Cymru South, the second tier of the Welsh football league system.
+They play in the Cymru South, the second tier of the Welsh football league system.